seatable/seatable-admin-docs/manual/config/dtable_storage_server_conf.md

 # DTable Storage Server Config

 DTable storage server provides backup service for dtable-db in SeaTable server.
 You can store files in various kinds of storage backends.
-This component is added since version 2.7.0.
+This component will be added in version 2.8.

 ## Configuration